 | Tenant leaves after 2.5 years | New inspection required before re-renting.
 The certificate has expired for turnover. |

-One point trips up almost every landlord: the schedule is the same statewide (every three years
+One point trips up almost every landlord: the schedule is the same statewide (every three years or at qualifying tenant turnover), but the method depends on your municipality.
+New Jersey assigns each town an inspection method based on local childhood lead-exposure data.

-never paying for the wrong inspection.
-If you received a notice from your town specifying a method, we follow
+Powers Environmental confirms your municipality’s current required method before we schedule, so you’re never paying for the wrong inspection.
+If you received a notice from your town specifying a method, we follow it.

 | Feature | Lead-Safe Certificate | Lead-Free Certificate |